 Being accused of any kind of theft is a serious legal matter.
 You will be at risk for harsh penalties if you are convicted, ranging from expensive fines to jail or prison time depending on if you are facing a misdemeanor or felony offense.
 A conviction will also lead to serious repercussions beyond those penalties.
 Your conviction will likely lead to difficulty in your ability to gain certain employment, educational aid, credit lines, or other benefits.
 Potential employers who gain access to a theft conviction via a background check will likely decide against a job offer for fear of your repeating the offense under their employment.

-When facing such a situation, it is crucial that you bring in a trusted criminal defense attorney.
-At Blanch Legal Firm, you can find representation that is highly-qualified, deeply experienced, aggressive, and dedicated to helping you obtain the best possible result.
+When facing such a situation, it is crucial that you bring in a trusted criminal defense attorney At Blanch Legal Firm, you can find representation that is highly-qualified, deeply experienced, aggressive, and dedicated to helping you obtain the best possible result.
 Our legal team has been defending clients throughout New Jersey and New York City since 2004; our founding attorney has successfully argued in defense of a client all the way up to the New Jersey Supreme Court.
 We take a no-holds barred approach when it comes to standing up for the accused against the tactics of prosecutors.

-Theft Crimes in New Jersey
+Types of Theft Offenses in New Jersey

 Theft can be committed in various ways under New Jersey law.